 - The Toes of Iron and Clay

-The largest problem with the traditional selection of the order of emperors is that most preterists believe that the purpose of the list of kings is to signal the fall of Jerusalem in 70AD.
+The largest problem with the traditional selection of the order of emperors is that most preterists believe that the purpose of the list of kings is to signal the fall of Jerusalem in 70AD, selecting Vespasian as the 7th king and resulting in too many kings (see below).
 Thus, most care less about the start of the list and more about the end of the list.
 The ends justify the means.
-This is why starting the list with Julius Ceasar and ending the list with Galba as the seventh is so confusing to many: what is so special about Otho?
+This is why starting the list with Julius Ceasar and ending the list with Galba as the seventh is so confusing to many preterists: what is so special about the time period of Otho?

 This is a critical error, a bias of determining what the interpretation should be based off what you already think it should mean.
 But neither Daniel nor John are highlighting the fall of the temple in Jerusalem.
 John is highlighting the end of the legs of Iron era.
 He’s putting down a chronological sign-post to understand the chronology.
 While the fall of Jerusalem is an important historical and eschatological event, it has nothing to do with the transitions within the Roman Empire.